 Cyclone Bulbul: Mamata sets up task force to review relief ops

-Lauding the administration in South 24 Parganas district for its initiatives to minimize the impact of Cyclone 'Bulbul', West Bengal Chief Minister Mamata Banerjee on Monday announced a compensation of Rs 2 lakh for the families of those killed in the storm.
+Lauding the administration in South 24 Parganas district for its initiatives to minimise the impact of Cyclone 'Bulbul', West Bengal Chief Minister Mamata Banerjee on Monday announced a compensation of Rs 2 lakh for the families of each of those killed in the storm.
 Banerjee also constituted a task force to look into the relief and restoration work.

 She urged people to "stay positive" and stand beside those who have been affected by the cyclone.
 Cyclone 'Bulbul', which made landfall between Sagar Islands in South 24 Parganas and Khepupara in Bangladesh, claimed at least 10 lives and affected six lakh people in different parts of Bengal.